Brighton and Dyke Railway

 The Brighton and Dyke Railway was an independent railway company which built a branch line from Brighton in East Sussex to the Devil's Dyke, a popular beauty spot nearby in the South Downs, England.
-The line opened in 1887 but was not commercially successful; it closed in 1939.
+The line opened in 1887.
+The intermediary Golf Club Halt opened in 1891 and Rowan Halt opened in 1934.
+The line was not commercially successful and closed in 1939.

 History

 Promotion and opening

 The Devil's Dyke is a spectacular beauty spot in the South Downs of England a short distance north-west of Brighton; it is said to be the deepest dry valley in the world.
 It is at some considerable altitude, making access a challenge.
 As leisure visits to such locations grew in popularity in the mid-Victorian period, the idea developed of a railway to the Devil's Dyke.
 A first suggestion was to connect to the London main line of the London, Brighton and South Coast Railway (LBSCR) south of Patcham, but Parliament turned this idea down.